steve-meyer/l-sequencer/README.md

 # l-sequencer

-A grid sequencer for branching Lindenmayer System strings.
+A Max grid sequencer for branching Lindenmayer System strings.

+## Installation

+Download or clone this repository and save it in your Max `Packages` directory/folder as `l-sequencer`.
+An **l-sequencer** entry will then show up in the Max Package Manager under **Installed Packages**.

 ## Overview